dajva/rg.el/README.md

 i.e. you get an interactive prompt to enter search details.
 Universal argument can be used as for ``rgrep``.

+[ripgrep](https://github.com/BurntSushi/ripgrep) has its own builtin mappings from type names to file name patterns that can be selected from rg.el on invocation of ``rg``.
+It's also possible to specify a custom file name pattern in the files prompt.

 ## Customize

-[ripgrep](https://github.com/BurntSushi/ripgrep) has its own builtin mappings from type names to file name patterns that can be selected from rg.el on invocation of ``rg``.
-It's also possible to add custom patterns by customizing ``rg-custom-type-flags``.
+Custom type patterns as for rgrep are supported via customizing of ``rg-custom-type-flags``.

 ```el